-- The Council has performance management and data quality arrangements in place for measuring the quality of services for users, and for ensuring they are delivered in accordance with the authority's objectives and for ensuring that they represent the best use of resources. - The Chief Finance Officer is currently the authority's risk champion.
+- The Council has performance management and data quality arrangements in place for measuring the quality of services for users, and for ensuring they are delivered in accordance with the authority's objectives.
+Following on from the LGA Peer Review the Council is refreshing its approach to performance management and will be creating a Performance Management Working Group The Chief Finance Officer is currently the authority's risk champion.
 Audit Services support the risk management process through the risk based audit approach and by assisting services in the review of annual risk assessments.
-Risk management is built into the Council's corporate project methodology.
+Risk management is built into the Council's corporate project methodology. - The Council's Corporate Risk Register is owned by the corporate management team which review it on a quarterly basis and by Cabinet which review it annually.
+The Audit Committee review the Corporate Register on a quarterly basis.